 - a.
 Procedures for Using EFBs with Other Flight Deck Systems.
-Flight crew procedures will ensure that the flight crew knows what aircraft system to use for a given purpose, especially when both the aircraft and EFB are providing information.
-Procedures should also be designed to define the actions to be taken when information provided by an EFB does not agree with that from other flight deck sources, or when one EFB disagrees with another.
+Flight crew procedures will ensure that they know-what aircraft system to use for a given purpose, especially when both the aircraft and EFB are providing information.
+Procedures should also be designed to define the actions to be taken when information provided by an EFB differs from other flight deck sources, or when one EFB disagrees with another.
 If an EFB simultaneously displays information that existing cockpit automation displays, procedures to identify which information source will be primary and which source will be secondary need to be developed (and procedures to identify under what conditions to use the backup source).
 Whenever possible and without compromising innovation in design/use, EFB/user interfaces should be consistent (but not necessarily identical) with the flight deck design philosophy. - b.
 Flight Crew Awareness of EFB Software/Database Revisions.
 The operator should have a procedure in place to allow flight crew members to confirm the revision numbers and/or dates of EFB flight databases and software installed on their units for each flight.
 (Databases that do not adversely affect flight operations such as maintenance log forms, a list of airport codes, or a captain's atlas, for example, do not require the confirmation of revision dates by flight crews.)
 An example of a date-sensitive revision is an aeronautical chart database on a 28-day AIRAC revision cycle.
-Procedures should specify what action to take if the applications or databases loaded on the EFB are out-of-date. - c.
-Procedures to Mitigate and/or Control Workload.
-Procedures that mitigate and/or control additional workloads created by using an EFB will need to be addressed. - d.
+Procedures should specify what action to take if the applications or databases loaded on the EFB are out-of-date.
+Procedures that mitigate and/or control additional workloads created by using an EFB will need to be addressed.

+- c.
 Defining Responsibilities for Performance Calculations.
-The operator should develop procedures that define any new roles that the flight crew and dispatch may have in creating, reviewing, and using performance calculations supported by EFBs. - e.
+The operator should develop procedures that define any new roles that the flight crew and dispatch may have in creating, reviewing, and using performance calculations supported by EFBs. - d.
 Shutdown Procedures.
 Shutdown procedures for EFBs should: - be incorporated into normal flight crew shutdown checklist procedures, and - allow the EFB operating system and hosted applications to remain "stable" after multiple start-ups and shutdowns.